wragge/dfat-documents-web/_volumes/volume-23-the-negotiation-of-the-australia-new-zealand-closer-economic-relations-trade-agreement-1983/101-ministerial-submission-to-fife-from-evans.md

 ---
+doc_date: '1980-08-29'
+doc_num: 101
+doc_order: 101
+naa_refs:
+- naa_barcode: 1509877
+  naa_control_symbol: 370/1/19/18 PART 18
+  naa_series: A1838
+  reference: '[NAA: A1838, 37011/19118, xviii]'
-title: "101 Ministerial Submission to Fife from Evans"
+title: Ministerial Submission to Fife from Evans
-volume: "Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983"
+vol_full_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement, 1983'
-doc_id: 8971
 vol_id: 23
-doc_date: 1980-08-29
+vol_title: 'Volume 23: The Negotiation of the Australia New Zealand Closer Economic Relations Trade Agreement 1983'
 ---

-# 101 Ministerial Submission to Fife from Evans

-## 101 Ministerial Submission to Fife1 from Evans
+## 101 Ministerial Submission to Fife[1](#f1) from Evans

 Canberra, 29 August 1980